When I grow up, I'm moving to London

 So what is London really about?

 You’ll find it hidden among its eccentric neighborhoods, and for me, particularly in East London.
-Bearing comparisons to the hipster boroughs of Brooklyn, it’s where the young scenesters congregate — and where I spotted Russell Brand walking his dog — at weekend vintage and food markets.
-Maybe it was the people watching, the colorful street art, the cheap Japanese food stands or the abundance of used-vinyl stalls —I found a £5 George Michael record, enough said — but I could have stayed there forever.
+Bearing comparison to the hipster boroughs of Brooklyn, it’s where the young scenesters congregate—and where I spotted Russell Brand walking his dog—at weekend vintage and food markets.
+Maybe it was the people watching, the colorful street art, the cheap Japanese food stands or the abundance of used-vinyl stalls—I found a £5 George Michael record, enough said—but I could have stayed there forever.
 Sorry New York, when I grow up I’m moving to London.

 I’m not sure if it’s the writer or the 20-something in me, but I’ve become more and more averse to busy touristy areas.
 I was told to visit Camden Market, which was so cheesy and crowded that I did a lap and left.
 I much preferred the culture of vibrant local areas like Broadway Market with its fresh food and live music or Shoreditch with its maze of art-filled walls.

 Believe me, I tried to be a tourist.
 I walked from the shopping district of Oxford Circus to the entertainment hub of Piccadilly Circus but immediately felt super disoriented.
 The buildings are reminiscent of Paris, dotted with theaters and moving Times Square-style ads.
 But as I turned the corner I immediately got lost in Soho.
 Once known for its red-light district, it’s now filled with quirky cafes and shops.
 I passed by a place called Hummus Bros which I was so tempted to try, but was too full on fish and chips from a nearby joint.
 I wandered inside a vintage magazine store and a record shop.
 Those are the places that I would visit if I lived there, and perhaps that’s the appeal.